 Nature lovers will find their own piece of wild in the city when they visit Oaks Bottom Wildlife Refuge.
 Located on the east bank of the Willamette River, adjacent to the Sellwood District, this 163-acre (65 hectare) wildlife refuge attracts a variety of ducks, blue herons and raptors.
 Hiking trails lead you through the refuge where you can observe these birds in a natural setting.
 It is hard to believe that part of this refuge sits atop a sanitation landfill.
 The birds do not seem to mind and you will not either once you catch a glimpse of this scenic natural area.
 While you are in this area you may also want to visit Oaks Park.
 There are no fees to use this refuge.

 Nature is close enough to really enjoy in this metropolitan state park just minutes outside of downtown.
 Walking, hiking, equestrian and bicycle trails wind along the creek and through the canyon forested with native plants.
-Bird watching is also very popular at this 645-acre (261 hectare) arboreal oasis.
+Bird watching is also very popular at this 645-acre (261 hectares) arboreal oasis.
 Tryon Creek State Park is easily accessible to the disabled.
 The Nature House is filled with souvenirs and offers tours as well as day camps.
-Come spring, the park sees the plant-oriented Trillium Festival.
-Admission is free.
+During spring, the park serves as a host to the plant-oriented Trillium Festival.

 This trail provides a close look at animals, vegetation and history of the state.
 Travel by foot or bicycle along Johnson Creek and take in the sights from a wildlife refuge to the Columbia Brickworks, where bricks for some of Portland's oldest buildings were made.
 Started in 1906, the factory is still producing 150 different kinds of brick.
 Sweet Oregon blackberries may be picked and eaten in late summer.
 The trail runs parallel to an old rail route and has several scenic lookouts dotted throughout its 21 mile (33 kilometer) stretch.